 Doctrine and Covenants 84:1-5

 Although many Mormons point to this “Civil War Prophecy” as proof of Joseph Smith as a prophet, many points in this revelation never happened or were incorrect.
 The Civil War was on the horizon and all who had any discernment could foresee its coming.
-However, the parts of his prophecy that are underlined did not come to pass.
-No one can say that the prophecy was fulfilled when such a large part of is never happened.
+However, the parts of his prophecy in bold print did not come to pass.
+It cannot be said that the prophecy was fulfilled when such a large part of it did not occur.